oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.
+Type and Field options are classifiers that, along with the base type, determine whether data values are instances of the defined type.

 Each option is a text string that may be included in TypeOptions or FieldOptions, encoded as follows:
 * The first character is the option ID.
 Its Unicode codepoint is the numeric value (FieldID) shown in [Section 3.2.1](#321-type-options) and [Section 3.2.2](#322-field-options).
 * The remaining characters are the option value.
 Boolean options have no additional characters;
-if the option ID is present it's value is True, otherwise it's value is False.
+if the option ID is present the value of that option is True.

 ### 3.2.1 Type Options
 Type options apply to the type definition as a whole.
-Structural options are intrinsic elements of the types defined in ([Table 3-1](#table-3-1-jadn-types)).
-Validation options are optional; if present they constrain which data values are instances of the defined type.
+The *id*, *vtype*, *ktype*, *enum*, and *pointer* options are intrinsic components of the types to which they apply.
+Other options specify value constraints on the type.
 ```
 TypeOption = Choice
    61 id        Boolean    // '=' Items and Fields are denoted by FieldID rather than FieldName (Section 3.2.1.1)